dHannasch/alpine-pandas/README.md

-# python.3.7-pandas-alpine
+# python.3.7-scipy-alpine
-Python image with pandas based on Alpine platform
+Python image with scipy based on Alpine platform